ka9q/ka9q-radio/docs/INSTALL.md

 Prerequisites
 -------------

-Building and installing this package on Debian requires the following packages be installed with 'apt install':
+To build and install this package on Debian, install the prerequisite packages:

-build-essential
-make
-gcc
-libairspy-dev
-libairspyhf-dev
-libavahi-client-dev
-libbsd-dev
-libfftw3-dev
-libhackrf-dev
-libiniparser-dev
-libncurses5-dev
-libopus-dev
-libpigpio-dev (Raspberry Pi only)
-librtlsdr-dev
-libusb-1.0-0-dev
-libusb-dev
-portaudio19-dev
-libasound2-dev
-uuid-dev
-rsync
+sudo apt install build-essential make gcc libairspy-dev libairspyhf-dev libavahi-client-dev libbsd-dev libfftw3-dev libhackrf-dev libiniparser-dev libncurses5-dev libopus-dev librtlsdr-dev libusb-1.0-0-dev libusb-dev portaudio19-dev libasound2-dev uuid-dev rsync

+And on the Raspberry Pi:

+sudo apt install libpigpio-dev

-Although not needed to build ka9q-radio, I find these additional packages useful for working with multicast audio:
+Although not needed to build ka9q-radio, I find it useful to install the following:

-sox
-libsox-fmt-all
-opus-tools
-flac
-avahi-utils
-avahi-browse
-molly-guard (if you run your system remotely)
-tcpdump
-wireshark__
+sudo apt install sox libsox-fmt-all opus-tools flac avahi-utils avahi-utils tcpdump wireshark

+And if your system is in a remote location, I strongly recommend this one:

+sudo apt install molly-guard

 Compiling and Installing